Characterization of optimal carbon nanotubes under stretching and validation of the Cauchy-Born rule: Carbon-nanotube geometry

 For all triples $(i,j,k)\in\mathcal{T}$ we denote by $\alpha_{ijk} \in \RRR [0,\pi] \EEE $ the {\it bond angle} formed by the vectors $x_i-x_j$ and $x_k-x_j$.
 The assumptions on $v_3$ reflect the basic geometry of carbon bonding in a nanotube: Each atom presents three $sp^2$-hybridized orbitals, which tend to form $2\pi/3$ angles.

 The configurational energy $E$ of a nanotube $\mathcal{C}=(C_n, L)$ is now defined by

-Let us mention that the smoothness assumptions on $v_2$ and $v_3$ are for the sake of maximizing simplicity rather than generality and could be weakened.
+\PPP where the factors $1/2$ are included to avoid double-counting the interactions among same atoms. \EEE Let us mention that the smoothness assumptions on $v_2$ and $v_3$ are for the sake of maximizing simplicity rather than generality and could be weakened.
 Observe that our assumptions are generally satisfied by classical interaction potentials for carbon (see \cite{Stillinger-Weber85,Tersoff}).
 Since the energy $E$ is clearly rotationally and translationally invariant, in the following we will tacitly assume that all statements are to be considered up to isometries.
 We say that a nanotube $\mathcal{C}=(C_n,L)$ is {\it stable} if $(C_n,L)$ is a strict local minimizer of the interaction energy $E$.